ulfschneider/ulf.website/content/posts/2022-11-25-unblock-longrunning-javascript-on-the-server.md

 }
 ```

 The above code is one example of how I placed the `unblockLongrunner()`.
-You see the nested looping which makes the code a longrunner.
-In fact there are other locations in the code which also required unblocking.
+You see the nested looping which makes the code a long-runner.
+In fact, there are other locations in the code which also required unblocking.
 I can say in the end my problem was solved without an undesired performance impact.